Your AI coding agents are brilliant.

 mcp-tools

-# Strategy (top-level container) list_strategies() all strategies with status summary get_strategy(id) purpose, vision, decisions, work items promote_work_item(wi_id) elevate a WI to its own strategy # Decisions (within a strategy) get_decision(id) status, options, rationale resolve_decision(id, choice, why) resolve + cascade impact reopen_decision(id, reason) re-open, cascade staleness # Work Items (dependency graph) get_ready_work_items(strategy?) what can start right now submit_execution_plan(wi, plan) ground truth before coding check_dependencies(wi_id) met vs blocked, within + across strategies # Blueprints (cross-cutting knowledge) get_blueprint(domain) scoped context for agents flag_blueprint_drift(id, evidence) "code says X, blueprint says Y" get_blueprints_for_work_item(wi) which blueprints to load # Decision Extraction extract_decisions(session_id) surface decisions from conversations create_decision_bundle(decisions) batch for review, like a merge request review_bundle(id, actions) approve / reject / flag per decision
+# Strategy (top-level container) list_strategies() all strategies with status summary get_strategy(id) purpose, vision, decisions, work items promote_work_item(wi_id) elevate a WI to its own strategy, preserving lineage # Strategy drafting (collaborative design in your coding tool) create_strategy_draft(purpose) start a new strategy in draft state add_draft_decision(id, q, options) surface a design choice during planning add_draft_work_item(id, goal, deps) scope a unit of work with dependencies get_strategy_draft(id) current state, formatted for reading publish_strategy(id) draft → active · decisions become blockable # Decisions (within a strategy) get_decision(id) status, options, rationale resolve_decision(id, choice, why) resolve + cascade impact reopen_decision(id, reason) re-open, cascade staleness get_decision_impact(id) WIs blocked, blueprints affected, cross-strategy deps # Work Items (dependency graph) get_ready_work_items(strategy?) what can start right now submit_execution_plan(wi, plan) ground truth before coding check_dependencies(wi_id) met vs blocked, within + across strategies # Blueprints (cross-cutting knowledge) get_blueprint(domain) scoped context for agents flag_blueprint_drift(id, evidence) "code says X, blueprint says Y" get_blueprints_for_work_item(wi) which blueprints to load # Decision Extraction extract_decisions(session_id) surface decisions from conversations create_decision_bundle(decisions) batch for review, like a merge request get_pending_bundles(account_id?) bundles awaiting review approve_bundle(id) approve all decisions in the bundle review_bundle(id, actions) approve / reject / flag per decision

 Works with Claude Code · Cursor · GitHub Copilot · Windsurf · Custom agents · any MCP-compatible tool